pjr95/argy-markets/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions not only are greatly appreciated but highly necessary.
+As an open source project, the intent of this is to serve as a repository (no pun intended) to diverse utilities and tools relevant for traders, quant researchers, scholars, and anyone who might find it useful.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would improve this repo, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star and thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)